lmc-eu/spirit-design-system/packages/web-react/src/components/Timeline/README.md

 ### Size

 The `size` prop controls the size of all markers within the timeline.
+This applies to all marker types: number markers, dot markers, and icon markers.
+The `size` affects both the marker container dimensions and the marker content.

 ```jsx
 <Timeline size="small">